serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 ### Update function config when running `deploy function`

-The `deploy function` command is an easy and fast way to update the functions code without the need to go through a full `serverless deploy`. `deploy function` will push the functions code directly into the Lamdba function making it way faster than a CloudFormation stack update.
+The `deploy function` command is an easy and fast way to update the functions code without the need to go through a full `serverless deploy`. `deploy function` will push a function's code directly into the Lamdba function making it way faster than a CloudFormation stack update.

-From now on `deploy function` will also update the functions configuration.
-So making quick changes to your functions settings is even easier.
+From now on `deploy function` will also update the function's configuration.
+So making quick changes to your function's settings is even easier.

-**Note:** Remember that doing a `deploy function` will put your Stack into an inconsistent state since the function and its configuration is different than the one which is described via CloudFormation.
+**Note:** Remember that doing a `deploy function` will put your Stack into an inconsistent state since the function and it's configuration is different than the one which is described via CloudFormation.
 A subsequent `serverless deploy` will overwrite this state completely.

 `deploy function` should only be used for faster development cycles.
 Production deployments should always be done via `deploy` (and therefore through CloudFormation).